blu/euclid/README.md

 An Extremely Naive Prime Factorizer
 ===================================

-I haven't written an Euclidean factorizer since high school, and my kids are now in primary school doing GCDs and LCMs all the time, so I decided to do a naive prime factorizer *not* using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), thus getting a complexity advantage when factoring composites.
+I hadn't written an Euclidean factorizer since high school, and my kids are now in primary school doing GCDs and LCMs all the time, so I decided to do a naive prime factorizer *not* using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), thus getting a complexity advantage when factoring composites.
 Thanks to its extreme simplicity code could also be used as a teaching example to young students.

 Obligatory Random Benchmarking Results
 ======================================